damonyoungcc/english-interview/README.md

 With my effort and and my positive attitude,
 I think I can overcome this challenge.

-## 8. what are your feature plans?
+## 8. what are your future career plans?

 In the short term,
 my goal is to get along well with my team to do the project smoothly